Using the “Pandemic” issue of The Change Agent in the Classroom

 Preparing for the 2020 Census

-The Constitution requires that a census of US residents be taken every ten years in order to determine each state’s number of representatives and the apportionment of federal funding (including adult education dollars).
-This webinar will review proposed changes to the Census process, what it means for our students, and where we can find teaching materials so that adults can understand and decide how to participate in the 2020 Census.
+The Constitution requires that a census of US residents be taken every ten years in order to determine each state’s number of Congressional representatives and the apportionment of billions of federal dollars (including adult education funding).
+This webinar will review how the 2020 Census works, why it matters, challenges that threaten a full population count, and how adult education programs and libraries can help adults understand and participate in the 2020 Census.